psigen/madara/port/python/README.txt

        1. cd to BOOST_ROOT
        2. Run bootstrap in the local directory
        3. Run "b2 link=shared threading=multi stage"
+       4. You can also run b2 with static linking if you want a static lib

 3.)
 Enable the python feature in your MADARA install